-Our supply chain – Potter Clarkson’s purchasing policy provides that anyone responsible for purchasing services from suppliers is expected to observe the highest standards of honesty and fairness and work in a manner which ensures full accountability, consistent with the firm’s core values.
+With regard to our supply chain, Potter Clarkson’s purchasing policy provides that anyone responsible for purchasing services from suppliers is expected to observe the highest standards of honesty and fairness and work in a manner which ensures full accountability, consistent with the firm’s core values.

 We are committed to acting ethically, with integrity and transparency, and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within our supply chain.
 A supply chain compliance programme is in place.
 This programme is designed to:

 - identify and assess the potential risk areas in our supply chains; and

-- require that all of our suppliers comply with the Act
+- require that all relevant suppliers comply with the Act

 - and are transparent, accountable, auditable and free from ethical ambiguities.

 In any event, we operate and maintain a preferred supplier list.
 We have conducted due diligence on those suppliers we perceive to be high risk or vulnerable, in alignment with the Chartered Institute of Purchasing & Supply guidance.
-This will of course be undertaken on any new supplier before allowing them to become a preferred supplier (including due diligence relating to compliance with the Act).
+This approach is also undertaken on any new supplier before allowing them to become a preferred supplier (including due diligence relating to compliance with the Act).
 With regard to existing suppliers, we were satisfied with the outcome of our due diligence.
 If we had been dissatisfied with any supplier, we would have looked to disengage ourselves from them when any contract permitted.

 We expect all our delivery partners, organisations within our frameworks and other companies we engage with to ensure their goods, materials and labour-related supply chains are free from any form of modern slavery.
 As a company only recently subject to the Act, our terms and conditions of purchase and framework supply agreements are being amended, when they can be, as appropriate and as necessary to include appropriate contractual provisions to ensure that all relevant suppliers are contractually committed to seeking to avoid the use of slave labour and trafficked labour.